twolbers/2022_MIP_280A4_final_project/report_TW.md

 ## step 5: find and download host genome in fasta format
 Began by looking at the taxonomy page on the NCBI website, found Aedes aegypti, copied the URL.
 Using the command below I added it to my /final_project directory.
 (base) twolbers@thoth01:/home/data_for_classes/2022_MIP_280A4/final_project_datasets$ cd                                (base) twolbers@thoth01:~$ cd final_project                                                                             (base) twolbers@thoth01:~/final_project$ curl -OL https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/002/204/515/GCF_002204515.2_AaegL5.0/GCF_002204515.2_AaegL5.0_genomic.fna.gz
-## step 6: Create an index for our Aedes aegypti seqeunce from NCBI using [bowtie2]
+## step 6: Create an index for our Aedes aegypti seqeunce from NCBI using [bowtie2-build]
 (base) twolbers@thoth01:~/final_project$ conda activate bio_tools                                                       (bio_tools) twolbers@thoth01:~/final_project$ nohup bowtie2-build GCF_002204515.2_AaegL5.0_genomic.fna.gz index
+## step 7: map trimmed reads to host index and save non-mapped reads
+The goal was to take out all of the Aedes agypti sequences so we can assemble just the reads that arent part of the mosquitoe. below is the command that we ran.
+(bio_tools) twolbers@thoth01:~/final_project$ rm Aedes_Guerrero_not_mapped_to_mosq_index.2.fastq          (not done)
+## step 8: Assemble non-mapped reads using [spades]
+The non-assembled reads will be turned into different contigs that will assemble to make a sequence that should be very close to the virus the mosquitoe is carrying.
+Below is the command we ran to assemble the sequence.
+(bio_tools) twolbers@thoth01:~/final_project$ spades.py -o Aedes_Guerrero_spades_assembly -1 Aedes_Guerrero_not_mapped_to_mosq_index.fastq -m 24 -t 18